Authored by the expert who managed and guided the team behind the Spain Property Pack

 What's the vacancy rate for rentals in Malaga as of 2026?

-As of early 2026, the estimated vacancy rate for long-term rental properties in Malaga is around 3%, which is extremely tight and indicates strong competition among tenants for available units.
+As of 2026, the effective vacancy rate for correctly priced long-term rental apartments in Malaga is likely around 1% to 2%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Malaga.